-College Early is an opportunity offered by Pacific Union College for secondary school students to take a college class on their campus, or on our campus, prior to graduation.
-It is restricted to students who have reached junior or senior status and have the approval of the principal or their advisor.
-The college provides a discounted tuition rate for the College Early program.
-In addition, students who enroll at PUC after graduation receive a 50% reimbursement of the College Early tuition they have paid.
+College Early is an opportunity offered by Pacific Union College for qualified secondary school students to take a college course on our campus, or, in approved situations, on their own high school campus, prior to graduation.
+PUC provides a discounted tuition rate for the College Early program (the rate for the current academic year is listed on the registration form below).
+In addition, students who enroll at PUC after high-school graduation receive a 50% reimbursement of the College Early tuition they have paid.

 College Early is open to students according to the following guidelines:

 Students of PUC Preparatory School should consult their registrar for further information and to obtain a registration form.

 Note: All received grades for College Early courses become a permanent part of the student’s PUC transcript.

 Each summer, Pacific Union College selects 20 qualified applicants to experience our rigorous academic environment while earning college credit at a special discounted tuition rate of $240 per quarter hour (plus additional program fees and living expenses) for Summer 2015 in popular General Education courses like Introduction to Chemistry, History of World Civilizations, Encountering Jesus, and History of Western Art.
 A full schedule of classes, study sessions, and extracurricular weekend activities provide an excellent opportunity to learn and grow during either our two- or four-week program.

 How to apply:

 Two-Week Course Options

 |FDNT 235: Nutrition (3 credits; June 22 - July 3)|

 |Meets:||M-F 10:30 AM - 1:45 PM|